ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 }
 ```

 The above code adds the new split entry to the `splits` table.
-This is done so the text for the split entry can be updated and the color to be changed so it stands out for the player which split they are on.
+This is done so the text for the split entry can be updated and the color to be changed so it stands out for the player on which split they are on.

 ```lua linenums="1"
 SPLITS_PANEL.parent.height = SPLITS_PANEL.parent.height + (#children * 42)
 ```

-Finally you need to update the height of the **Splits** panel.
+Finally, you need to update the height of the **Splits** panel.
 This is easily done by grabbing the existing height of the panel and adding the total number of children (triggers) times the height.
 The height of `42` includes the spacing between each entry.

 Enter **Play** mode and test the splits.
 When running the race the color of the next split will change to indicate to the player which one they are on.
 The split times will persist for each race so the player can see the split from the previous race.